How Much Emergency Water to Store: Complete Guide

 - Store in a cool, dark, chemical-free area

-Start Today: Your Emergency Water Supply Action Plan
+Your Emergency Water Supply Action Plan

-Understanding how much emergency water to store is the easy part.
-Actually doing it is what separates people who are prepared from people who mean to be.
-The good news is you don’t need to go from zero to 56 gallons this weekend.
+Here’s the good news: you don’t need to go from zero to 56 gallons this weekend.
 Two 5-gallon jugs and a case of bottled water gets you to a 3-day supply for under $30.
 You can do that today.